-In each report card, we score every state on our Top 10 Signs of Success.
+In each report card, we include several metrics to score every state.
 Here, we explain in more detail what those metrics are and how they create a more holistic Bicycle Friendly State.

 The proof of bicycle friendliness is in the biking.
 Through the American Community Survey, the U.S. Census Bureau studies Americans’ commuting habits each year, including how many people commute by bike.
 Eight states had a bicycle commuter mode share greater than 1% in 2012 (the most recent year available), including Oregon at 2.5%.